Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

 The :file:`StringIntTableHandler.py` listens for payload from the Admin service (frontend) These payloads are delivered by the vortex.

-When the :code:`OrmCrudHandler` class in the Server services receives the payloads from the :code:`TupleLoader` in the Admin frontend, it creates, reads, updates or deletes (CRUD) data in the the database.
+When the :code:`OrmCrudHandler` class in the Logic services receives the payloads from the :code:`TupleLoader` in the Admin frontend, it creates, reads, updates or deletes (CRUD) data in the the database.